 Insulator: The chemical potential lies in a band gap and the band gap is larger than 3 eV.

 There are many methods for calculating electronic band structures.
-You should be able to find the band structure for some crystal online and be able to tell from the band structure if that material is a metal, a semiconductor, or an insulator.
+You should be able to find the band structure for some crystal online and be able to tell from the band structure and the density of states if that material is a metal, a semimetal, a semiconductor, or an insulator.

 If you have a band structure relation $E(\vec{k})$, you should be able to describe how the density of states is calculated.

-You should be able to describe how the electron contribution to the internal energy density is calculated from the electron density of states.
+You should be able to describe how the electron contribution to the internal energy density is calculated from the electron density of states, and how other thermodynamic properties such as the specific heat, entropy, to Helmholtz free energy could be calculated from the internal energy.